 Logically, this should work and lead to weight loss, but a recent study of long term trials has revealed some pretty shocking results.

 When long term studies (10 or more years) of over 400,000 people were compiled and analyzed it became apparent that the intended goal of losing weight by switching to artificial sweeteners didn’t materialize.

-Not only did artificial sweeteners not help people lose weight it caused more weight related problems.
+Not only did artificial sweeteners cause weight gain, it also increased other health problems.
 Common weight related issues included having a negative impact on metabolism, gut bacteria, and increased appetite.

 What’s worse, most people ending up with higher rates of obesity, high blood pressure, diabetes and heart disease.

 Only synthetic sweeteners were part of the long term studies as plant based sweeteners are a relatively new product.

 See Also: Atkins diet phase 1 food list